Last updated: 1 April 2020

 If ‘Do not travel’ is specifically applied to a location in Italy to which we are scheduled to travel as we prepare to commence, we will look at rerouting the itinerary to avoid the area(s) concerned.
 If that is not practical, we will cancel that tour.
 This is also the case where there are other operational restrictions that would prevent us from conducting the tours substantially as intended.

-AS AT 18 MARCH: Prime Minister Scott Morrison has announced an indefinite ban on all overseas travel.
-We are working with the peak industry association to get further information and will be in touch with all our booked guests.
+AT 18 MARCH: Prime Minister Scott Morrison has announced an indefinite ban on all overseas travel.

 Other countries where our guests are located have imposed similar restrictions.